-If you have spent any time in the world of process safety, the story of the Design Institute for Emergency Relief Systems (DIERS), an extensive R&D program sponsored by 29 companies under the auspices of AIChE is likely a very familiar one.
-Let’s take a look at the more utilitarian outcome of the DIERS undertaking, the development of the bench scale low thermal inertia adiabatic calorimeter known today as the VSP2TM.
+If you have spent any time in the world of chemical process safety, the story of the Design Institute for Emergency Relief Systems (DIERS), an extensive R&D program sponsored by 29 companies under the auspices of AIChE, is likely a familiar one.
+Let’s take a look at the more utilitarian outcome of the DIERS undertaking, the development of the "Bench Scale Apparatus", the low thermal-inertia adiabatic calorimeter known today as the VSP2TM.

-- Utilization of a light weight test cell design that is configurable to unique customer scenarios for testing flexibility to simulate process conditions such as:
+- Utilization of a light-weight test cell design (low thermal inertia) that is configurable to unique customer requirements for testing flexibility to simulate process conditions such as:

 - Loss of cooling or agitation